JedWalton/awesome_ray_tracing/README.md

                  [ q , b , h ]

-The viewport here exists here in our 3D cartesian plane.
+The viewport exists in our 3D cartesian plane.

-                                a 3D cartesian plane is a 3D matrix of points X, Y, Z.
+                      3D cartesian plane is a 3D matrix of coordinaties X, Y, Z.
                                              |
                                              |
                                              V